survivejs/webpack-book/manuscript/output/01_targets.md

 ];
 ```

-If you execute `npm run build:lib` now, you should see output like this:
+If you execute `npm run build:lib` now, you should see output:

 ```bash
 Hash: 760c4d25403432782e1079cf0c3f76bbd168a80c